magarose/E-commerce/README.md

 # E- commerce
 E-commerce app using Mercado Libre API.
-Client made with React, and server  made with Express.
+In this project I used react and Sass in  the client and Express in the server.